KY

 Kentucky Wesleyan College offers a bachelor of science program in criminal justice and criminology introducing students to the study of criminal justice systems, criminal behavior, law, and social justice.
 Students in this program will study the complexities of relationships among the social, legal, historical, psychological, and political influences affecting crime, criminals, and law processes.

-The major requires 37 credits and a total of 120 credits are required for the degree.
-The curriculum includes courses such as an introduction to criminal justice; statistics in the behavioral sciences; research methods in criminal justice; critical issues in policing; courts and procedure; juvenile delinquency; criminology; and criminal investigation.
+The major requires 37 credits, and the degree requires 120 credits.
+The curriculum includes courses such as an introduction to criminal justice, statistics in the behavioral sciences, research methods in criminal justice, critical issues in policing, courts and procedure, juvenile delinquency, criminology, and criminal investigation.

 Graduates can take up roles such as correctional officers, crime scene analysts, criminal investigators, probation officers, and security managers.